The Traffic in Women: Notes on the Political Economy of Sex: Summary

-Rubin's article is about fully understanding and accounting for the generalized oppression of women in the world—in both industrial capitalist and other kinds of societies.
+Rubin's article is about fully understanding and accounting for the generalized oppression of women in the world — in both industrial capitalist and other kinds of societies.
 Rubin refers to this part of the social as the "sex/gender system."
 In making this analysis, she combines elements of various theoretical frameworks.

 She first attacks Marxism, arguing that it is unable to "fully express or conceptualize sex oppression."
 Marx offers a very useful account of women's role only in the industrial capitalist context.
-Men work for wage labor jobs—their surplus value being converted into profits for the ruling class or bourgeoisie—while women work at home to sustain and reproduce this labor.
-The problem with this analysis lies not in explaining the usefulness of this kind of reproductive labor to capitalism, as this is very apparent to Rubin.
-Rather, as Rubin puts it: "But to explain women's usefulness to capitalism is one thing.
+Men work for wage labor jobs — their surplus value being converted into profits for the ruling class or bourgeoisie — while women work at home to sustain and reproduce this labor.
+Rubin argues this analysis is insufficient.
+"But to explain women's usefulness to capitalism is one thing.
 To argue that this usefulness explains the genesis of the oppression of women is quite another."
-Classical Marxism therefore fails to explain why it is the women should be so oppressed merely because they perform this reproductive labor.
+Classical Marxism therefore fails to explain why it is that women should be so oppressed merely because they perform this reproductive labor.

 Just as it cannot account for the oppression of women within capitalist societies, Marxism also cannot explain why it exists outside of them.
 Rubin provides several examples, such as in the New Guinea highlands and in the Amazon river valley, where the oppression of women thrives and yet capitalist conditions are not present.
-She also points out that the pre-capitalist European world was also not free of women's oppression.
-Rather than being inherent to it, the oppression of women therefore exists independently of capitalism as a system.
+She points out that pre-capitalist Europe was also not free of women's oppression.
+Rather than being inherent to it, the oppression of women instead exists independently of capitalism as a system.

 Rubin then turns to the work of Friedrich Engels.
 She uses Engels' method in The Origin of the Family, Private Property, and the State, wherein he argues that women's oppression has been inherited from the social systems prior to capitalism (such as feudal and slave economies).
 Rubin argues that "We need to pursue the project that Engels abandoned" and recognize that women's oppression is tied to the means of production in all social forms, not just capitalism.